benjhardy/Bash_ToDoList_Creator/README.md

 export today=$(date +"%F")
 ```

-to .bashrc in your home directory.\n
+to .bashrc in your home directory.

 This is useful if you dont want to 'cat' the actual date. i.e.